 How to file a New York annual report

 New York's "annual report" isn't annual at all, and this is a source of confusion for many business owners.
 If you run a corporation or LLC, the state wants a Biennial Statement, filed every two years, not annually.
-It's a simple form confirming your address and registered agent through the Department of State's online portal.
+It's a simple form confirming your address and, for corporations, basic officer information through the Department of State's online portal.

 Who must file New York’s biennial statement?